 Whether you drop your iPhone into a toilet or your dog's water bowl or regularly take it into the shower or pool, water will likely become nestled inside its speaker grilles.
 Water exposure causes audio playback through the speakers to soften and sound muffled, and getting that water out is no easy task.
 Luckily, there's an app for that.

 A simple trick in the Messages app for iOS and iPadOS can make your iMessage conversations more fun for you and your recipients by sending a full-screen blast of any Memoji sticker you choose.

 From time to time, you may need to locate the version and build number for a particular app on your iPhone or iPad, but it's not at all obvious where you can find the information.
 Well, there's more than one place to look on iOS 15 and iPadOS 15, but none are perfect solutions.
 Knowing each method will ensure you can always find any app's real version number.

 The Messages app for iOS and iPadOS has a lot of hidden features, but one in particular can save you time and energy whenever you need to forward or copy and paste messages from within an SMS, MMS, or iMessage conversation.

 There are many things your iPhone or iPad can do, and Apple does an excellent job of documenting everything on its website.
 But there are some features that won't show up in any Apple manuals or help pages.

 In recent years, Apple has made it much easier to customize the Home Screen on your iPhone or iPad, and some of the newer tools are perfect for neat freaks.
-Nonetheless, a tidy Home Screen can still feel cluttered when iOS and iPadOS forces widgets, apps, and folders to have names.
-There are a few workarounds though that can help you remove some of those icon labels for good.
+Nonetheless, a tidy Home Screen can still feel cluttered when iOS and iPadOS force widgets, apps, and folders to have names — but a few workarounds can help you remove some of those icon labels for good.